gammasoft71/xtd/docs/xtd_forms_explanations.md

 A control must always have one and only one parent (except for [xtd::forms::form](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/form.h) which can't have any).
 But a parent can have several child controls.

-Any control can be a parent or a child.
+Any control can be a parent and/or a child.
 There are no restrictions.

 It is easy to imagine that a complex control needs several simple controls.
 Like for example [xtd::forms::domain_up_down](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/domain_up_down.h) is composed of an [xtd::forms::text_box](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/text_box.h) and an [xtd::forms::up_down_button](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/up_down_button.h).